seboelter/Animation-in-Games-Project-2/README.md

 ## Physics Behind the Simulation

-The core physics simulation is based on:
+The cloth physics simulation is based on:
 1. **Gravity**: Each node in the ropes experiences gravitational force.
 2. **Spring Forces**: The forces between interconnected nodes simulate springs.
 The spring forces are calculated based on Hooke's Law.
 3. **Damping**: A damping force is applied to reduce oscillations and stabilize the system.
 4. **Collision**: The nodes interact with the floor and the spherical obstacle through collision detection and response.

+The fluid physics is based on:
+1. ** Density: each particle has local density calculated based on its distance to other neighboring particles.
+2. ** Pressue: Pressure for each particle is calculated based on local density and overall SPH denisty.
+This is Clavet's approach.

 ### Key Functions:
 - **applyGravityToNodes()**: Applies gravitational force to all nodes.